10 Best Performance Push Rods

 Maintenance and Reliability Signals

 Listen for valvetrain tick after oil changes or during cold starts.
 While lifter noise is common, a sharp metallic tick can signal a loose or flexing push rod.
-Upgrading to a thicker wall or larger diameter rod usually eliminates this issue if the rest of the geometry is correct.
+Upgrading to a thicker wall or larger diameter rod usually eliminates this issue when the rest of the geometry is correct.
 Keep an eye on oil cleanliness, too.
 Abrasive particles accelerate wear on the hardened tips and can create microscopic fractures in the rod ends.

 Final Recommendation